acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 Importantly, assuming that our hash function is well-behaved, the expected load on each of the $n$ cache servers is exactly $\frac{1}{n}$ of the number of the objects.

 To implement the `Lookup` and `Insert` operations for this setup, we use a balanced binary search tree (e.g. a red-black tree), since the `Successor` operation is fast.
-Finding the cache responsable for storing a given object $x$ will then take $O(\log n)$ time.
+Finding the cache responsible for storing a given object $x$ will then take $O(\log n)$ time.

 This implementation was first described in Karger et al. 1997, STOC.
 While consistent hashing is widely in use today, this paper was initially rejected because a reviewer felt that there were no practical applications for this technique.